whodef/whodef/README.md

 ## Hello there!

-I'm Tatiana, a highly skilled Full-Stack developer who is always striving to stay ahead of the curve in the dynamic world of IT.
+I'm Tatiana, a skilled Full-Stack developer who is always striving to stay ahead of the curve in the dynamic world of IT.
 I am constantly learning and exploring new trends and technologies to keep up with the latest developments in the industry.

 🌱 Currently, I am sharpening my backend development skills at [Yandex.Practicum](https://practicum.com/), one of the leading educational platforms for tech professionals.